swangs/discuss/README.md

   });
 }
 ```
-Sockets are deleted when the component is unmounted.
+Subscriptions are deleted when the component is unmounted.
 During development users would randomly switch and post between channels because multiple sockets were open!
 ```javascript
 componentWillUnmount() {
   this.deleteSocket();